au-to-pi-lot/nexari/README.md

 python src/main.py
 ```

 The bot will connect to Discord and print a message when ready.
+An invite link with appropriate permissions will
+be posted to the log; use this to invite the bot to your server.

 ## Usage

 Mention an agent with `@agent` (literal, do not use the suggestions!) to summon it.
 You can continue
-conversation by replying to one of its messages, or if you configure a simulator, you can
+conversation by replying to one of its messages, or if you [configure a simulator](#simulator), you can
 just post; the LLMs will reply naturally.

 ### Configuration